andycroll/andycroll.com/_posts/2024/2024-11-11-use-blank-and-present-in-rails.md

 The `blank?` and `present?` methods consolidate multiple checks into a single, readable method call.
 Your code becomes more expressive and easier to understand at a glance.

 These methods are part of Active Support Core Extensions and thus work consistently across different types of objects (strings, arrays, hashes, etc.).
-They correctly handle cases like strings with only whitespace, which a simple `empty?` check would miss.
+They correctly handle cases such as strings containing only whitespace, which a simple `empty?` check would incorrectly classify as having meaningful content.

 Here's a quick rundown of how `blank?` behaves with different inputs: